Valid Inference After Causal Discovery: Problem Formulation and Preliminaries

 \subsection{Correcting Inferences via Max-Information}

 We next discuss the key technical tools that we rely on to choose the corrected level $\tilde \alpha$.

-The basic intuitive idea behind our correction is that randomizing the graph selection criterion serves to bound the degree of dependence between the data $\D$ and the learned graph $\widehat G$, which ameliorates the effect of selection on the validity of subsequent inference.
+The basic idea behind our correction is that randomizing the graph selection criterion serves to bound the degree of dependence between the data $\D$ and the learned graph $\widehat G$, which ameliorates the effect of selection on the validity of subsequent inference.
 This degree of dependence is formalized via \emph{max-information}.

 \begin{definition}[Max-information~\citep{dwork2015generalization}] Fix a parameter $\gamma\in(0,1)$.
-We define the $\gamma$-approximate max-information between $\D$ and $\widehat G$ as
+We define the \emph{$\gamma$-approximate max-information} between $\D$ and $\widehat G$ as

-where $\tilde\D$ is an i.i.d. copy of $\D$ and $\O$ is maximized over all measurable sets. \end{definition}
+where $\tilde\D$ is an i.i.d.\ copy of $\D$ and $\O$ is maximized over all measurable sets. \end{definition}